-Duke Energy's Renewable Energy Monitoring Center (REMC) in Charlotte, North Carolina, uses powerful and secure technology to monitor wind and solar power plants across the country.
+Duke Energy's Renewable Control Center (RCC) in Charlotte, North Carolina, uses powerful and secure technology to monitor wind and solar power plants across the country.
 Duke Energy entered the wind power business in 2007 and launched its commercial solar power business in 2009.
-The REMC provides critical monitoring services for all of Duke Energy Renewables' operating assets, which total more than 2,500 megawatts(MW).
+The RCC provides critical monitoring services for all of Duke Energy Renewables' operating assets, which total more than 2,500 megawatts(MW).

-Customers who contract with the Renewables Services business or directly with the REMC enjoy all the benefits of a robust monitoring system and expert around-the-clock staff without incurring the costly expense of developing and staffing their own O&M business or monitoring center.
+Customers who contract with the Renewables Services business or directly with the RCC enjoy all the benefits of a robust monitoring system and expert around-the-clock staff without incurring the costly expense of developing and staffing their own O&M business or monitoring center.

 What can our monitoring services offer you?

 Avoid injuries to people and damage to equipment associated with severe weather.
 Real-time weather forecasting by Duke Energy's team of meteorologists protects your employees and your assets.
 In addition, Lockout-Tagout (LOTO) procedures safeguard maintenance technicians from the unexpected start-up of machinery and equipment.

 Confidence that you're operating at maximum efficiency and fully compliant with reliability standards.

 Maximize revenue by increasing site yield and equipment availability.
 In the event your assets unexpectedly go offline, we'll quickly work to restore generation.
 We also monitor weather conditions to determine and advise the best time to schedule maintenance activities.